mfuroyama/nodeVISTAClients/console/README.md

 No authorization token was found  <-- This is the correct response and verifies service is available
 ```

-### Execute the console script from your host machine
+### Execute the console script
+On the host terminal:
 ```text
 $ cd nodeVISTAClients/console
 $ node console.js